shibing624/open-o1/README.md

 At each step, the LLM can choose to continue to another reasoning step, or provide a final answer.
 Each step is titled and visible to the user.
 The system prompt also includes tips for the LLM.
 There is a full explanation under Prompt Breakdown, but a few examples are asking the model to “include exploration of alternative answers” and “use at least 3 methods to derive the answer”.

 The reasoning ability of the LLM is therefore improved through combining Chain-of-Thought with the requirement to try multiple methods, explore alternative answers, question previous draft solutions, and consider the LLM’s limitations.
 This alone, without any training, is sufficient to achieve ~70% accuracy on the Strawberry problem (n=10, "How many Rs are in strawberry?").
-Without prompting, Llama-3.1-70b had 0% accuracy and ChatGPT-4o had 30% accuracy.
+Without prompting, GPT-4o had 30% accuracy.

 ### Examples